klihub/kubernetes/CPU-POOLS.md

 restart with the new configuration.
-Note that command-line flags given to kubelet override the new ConfigMap configuration, but the ConfigMap configuration overrides the kubelet configuration provided by configuration files listend with --config flag.
+Note that command-line flags given to kubelet override the new ConfigMap configuration, but the ConfigMap configuration overrides the kubelet configuration provided by configuration files listed with --config flag.
 If the new configuration cannot be applied, the kubelet will fall back to the last good configuration settings.